servo/book/src/architecture/webgpu.md

 $ mach test-wpt -r --log-wptreport report.json [tests ...]
 ```

-Note that expectations are set for release/productions builds as debug builds are too slow.
+Note that expectations are set for release and production builds, as debug builds are too slow.
 Then update expectations as follows:

 ```sh